Aahat (Pakistani film)

-Aahat is a 1982 Pakistani film it written by Syed Noor and directed by Mohammad Javed Fazil it was produced by Atta Buzdar.
+Aahat is a 1982 Pakistani film written by Syed Noor and directed by Mohammad Javed Fazil.
+It was produced by Atta Buzdar.
 It stars Nadeem, Shabnam, Waheed Murad and Bindiya in leading roles.

 Plot

 A young boy Faraz goes abroad for further education leaving behind his waiting beloved Samina.
 Faraz childhood friend Bauli (Bindiya) is heartbroken and spends her time alone lost in her thoughts.
 With almost no contact for several years, he comes back to find out that things have drastically changed in his absence and learns that his beloved is now married to her cousin Asif (Waheed).